getcarina/getcarina.com/_best-practices/docker-best-practices-data-stateful-applications.md

 management issue, in theory.
 However, when you want to scale out where your data resides or when your host machine restarts due to maintenance or failure, data volume containers may not be a complete solution.
-The current recommendation is what common sense might lead you to guess: move data management tasks to self-managed systems.
-For example, you can use dedicated rsyslog servers for logs.
+The current recommendation is to move data management tasks to self-managed systems.

+For example, you can use
+dedicated rsyslog servers for logs.
 You can also use redundant cloud services such as cloud block storage and cloud database as a service